Category Archives: Former Monarchies

 Cartoon of Lola Montez, circa 1852 By DC Johnston; Credit – Wikipedia

 Lola set off to make a new start in the United States in 1851, where she was surprisingly successful for a while.
 In 1852, on Broadway, she played herself in a theater revue, Lola Montez in Bavaria.
 She toured the east coast until 1853 when she went to San Francisco where her performances created a sensation.
 In July 1853, Lola married Patrick Hull, a local newspaper reporter, and moved to Grass Valley, California but by August her marriage had failed.
 Lola remained in Grass Valley, California for nearly two years until she went on tour for two years in Australia where she mostly entertained in gold-mining towns.
-After she performed her Spider Dance at the Theatre Royal in Melbourne, the newspapers reported that her show was “utterly subversive to all ideas of public morality” and her show began to suffer financial losses.
+After she performed her Spider Dance at the Theatre Royal in Melbourne, the newspapers reported that her show was “utterly subversive to all ideas of public morality” and her show suffered financial losses.

 Upon returning to New York in 1857, Lola attempted a theatrical comeback that failed.
 She then arranged with Charles Chauncey Burr, an American journalist, author, and publisher, to deliver a series of lectures Burr had written in the United States and the United Kingdom which allowed her to earn a living.

-By 1860, Lola was exhibiting the third stage effects of syphilis.
+By 1860, Lola was exhibiting the third-stage effects of syphilis.
 During the summer of 1860, she had symptoms similar to a stroke.
 In December 1860, Lola developed pneumonia.
 She died on January 17, 1861, aged 39, in Brooklyn, a borough of New York City.
 Lola Montez, born Marie Dolores Eliza Rosanna Gilbert, was buried at Green-Wood Cemetery in Brooklyn, New York, where her tombstone says: “Mrs. Eliza Gilbert Died Jan.
 17, 1861.”
 The reverse of her tombstone gives more biographical information.

 This article is the intellectual property of Unofficial Royalty and is NOT TO BE COPIED, EDITED, OR POSTED IN ANY FORM ON ANOTHER WEBSITE under any circumstances.
 It is permissible to use a link that directs to Unofficial Royalty.